-An excellent opportunity has arisen for a Clinical or Forensic Psychologist, who is passionate about working with women who require secure care, to join the Women's Forensic Service within the West London Specialist and Forensic Service.
-This is a full-time Band 8a post (1.0wte) but the post could also be appointed at Band 7 as a preceptorship towards an 8a role for the right applicant wishing to develop from Band 7.
-Part time or flexible working will be considered.
-Responsibilities would be adjusted accordingly.
-A relocation package is also available for qualifying individuals.
+An excellent opportunity has arisen for an experienced Clinical or Forensic Psychologist, who is passionate about working with women who require secure care, to join the Women's Forensic Service within the West London Specialist and Forensic Service.
+This is a full-time post based primarily on the Medium / Low secure wards in The Orchard Unit.

-- Good honours degree in Psychology.
-Eligibility for graduate membership of BPS
+- Good honours degree (2:i minimum) in Psychology.
+Eligibility for graduate membership of BPS.

 - Post-graduate doctorate in clinical / forensic psychology (or its equivalent for those trained prior to 1996 or those in lateral transfer) as accredited by the BPS.

 - Registration with the Health and Care Professions Council

 - Other related academic qualifications

 - Training in clinical supervision for Doctoral, and equivalent, trainees

 - Evidence of post-doctoral training in psychological therapy techniques

 - Experience of working as a qualified (specialist) psychologist for a minimum of one year in a forensic clinical setting (or equivalent)